stixs63/markdown/test1.md

 _This is an example of a link [This is a link](https://en.wikipedia.org/wiki/Markdown)._

-*Some silly fun*:walking: :running:from :poop::heavy_exclamation_mark:
+_Some silly fun_:walking: :running:from :poop::heavy_exclamation_mark: Using Git

 ---